Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Partitioning and loss of H-bearing and C-bearing molecules

 \section{Partitioning and loss of H-bearing and C-bearing molecules}

-We run simulations for model analogues of Earth, Mars and Venus using simple exponential growth rates as in Paper II.
-Mars and Venus are evolved to their current masses, while Earth grows to only $0.6\,M_{\rm E}$ within the adopted 5 Myr life-time of the protoplanetary disc.
+We ran simulations for model analogues of Earth, Mars, and Venus using simple exponential growth rates as in Paper II.
+Mars and Venus were evolved to their current masses, while Earth grew to only $0.6\,M_{\rm E}$ within the adopted 5 Myr lifetime of the protoplanetary disc.
 This is because of the later collision with the additional planet Theia, assumed here to have a mass of $0.4\,M_{\rm E}$, to form the Moon.
 In Paper II we demonstrated that Theia must have had a mass of at least $0.3\,M_{\rm E}$ to satisfy the low $^{182}$W abundance in the Earth's mantle after the collision.